Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: More Quantitative Analysis

-\textbf{4.
-Revisiting sparse mask mismatch for FLASH.} As demonstrated in Figs \ref{fig:sm_revisit}, the sparse mask mismatch in the case of JMWST significantly reduces, helping the mask train in a convergent way, significantly faster than that in NST.
+As demonstrated in Fig.~\ref{fig:sm_revisit}, the sparse mask mismatch in the case of JMWST significantly reduces, helping the mask train in a convergent way, significantly faster than that in NST.

-Fig. \ref{fig:sm_layerwise_revisit} shows the layer-wise SM, for centralized trained model (Fig. \ref{fig:sm_layerwise_revisit}a) and FL trained model with sparsity (Fig. \ref{fig:sm_layerwise_revisit}b-c).
-In particular, the SM at later layer can significantly reduce in the case of JMWST as compared to NST, further demonstrating the convergence ability even at the later layers.
+Fig.~\ref{fig:sm_layerwise_revisit} shows the layer-wise SM for the centralized trained model (Fig. \ref{fig:sm_layerwise_revisit}a) and FL trained model with sparsity (Fig.~\ref{fig:sm_layerwise_revisit}b-c).
+In particular, the SM at the later layer can significantly reduce in the case of JMWST compared to NST, further demonstrating the convergence ability even at the later layers.

-\textbf{5.
-Convergence trend of proposed algorithms.} Fig. \ref{fig:convergence} shows the test accuracy vs FL rounds for NST, PDST, SPDST, and JMWST algorithms on CIFAR-10 dataset with non-IID data distribution ($\alpha=1$).
-As shown in the plots, for $d=0.05$ and $d=0.1$, NST has slower convergence with lower final accuracy.
-Introducing consensus among the clients for the sparse mask accelerates the convergence and enhances the final performance.